I've spent a lifetime, studying the practice of self mastery. I love it.

 Ask the Chinese.
 They play a very long game and with that patience, they simply spin out the remarkable over and over again on the wheel of their presence.
 They leave a trail of exhausting excellence wherever they go, whenever they show up.

 Seeing may be believing but looking at mastery won't bring it about.
-Mastery requires a personal, hard core dedication to succeed.
-I'm not talking type A personality here.
-Those folks rarely cut it.
-I'm describing something far more subtle, more pliable, more adaptable that doesn't require external recognition but relies upon a deep personal feedback to let you know when you're spot on.
+Mastery requires a personal, hard core dedication to succeed, something subtle, pliable, adaptable that relies upon a deep personal feedback to let you know when you're spot on.

 It's not for everyone and the big kids know that.
 The path of self mastery is perennially hidden: hidden by those who practice it, hidden by those who teach it.
 Sure, this seems to be a very public forum available to anyone from anywhere, but the actual art of application is completely invisible.